 Charity Woodrum,

-Charity is a Doctoral Candidate and National Science Foundation Graduate Research Fellow at Steward Observatory, University of Arizona, working under the supervision of Professor Marcia Rieke.
-She is also a member of NASA's James Webb Space Telescope Near-IR Camera (NIRCam) science team and the JADES collaboration.
+Charity is a NASA Postdoctoral Program Fellow at Goddard Space Flight Center with the James Webb Space Telescope (JWST) team.
+She is also a member of JWST's Near Infrared Camera (NIRCam) science team and the JADES collaboration.
+She earned her PhD as a National Science Foundation Graduate Research Fellow at the University of Arizona's Steward Observatory working with Professor Marcia Rieke.
 She earned a B.S. in Physics at the University of Oregon, where she conducted research with Dr. Scott Fisher and Dr. Inger Jørgensen.

 Refereed Publications